DefangLabs/defang-docs/docs/providers/gcp.md

 The Defang GCP provider is available for Public Preview as of December 2024.
 This page will be updated when it is GA.
 :::

-Why should you use Defang with Google Cloud Platform (GCP)?
 Defang enables you to effortlessly create and manage full, scalable applications with GCP.
 It is designed to simplify deploying your services to the cloud.
 As one of the leading cloud providers globally, GCP offers powerful tools and resources, and with Defang, you can bypass the complexities and challenges of the GCP platform.
 Let Defang handle the heavy lifting so you can focus on what matters most to you!

 ## Getting Started
 To get started with the Defang BYOC GCP Provider, first [install the latest version of the Defang CLI](../getting-started#authenticate-with-defang).
 Next make sure you have signed up for a [Google Cloud Platform](https://cloud.google.com/).